Promotion decision coming soon

 He said more information will be coming out on that.

 The ECISD Police Department has been active.
-Muri said they have finished installation Bearacades at all elementary, middle and high school campuses.
+Muri said they have finished installation barricades at all elementary, middle and high school campuses.

-On the welfare checks of families that haven’t been heard from since school went remote, Muri said as of Tuesday more than 450 checks have been conducted.
+Muri also said that as of Tuesday more than 450 welfare checks of families that haven’t been heard from since school went remote have been made.

 For those that aren’t home, officers leave lime green cards with the child’s school and phone number requesting they call the campus.